This is actually my 3rd edition of “Korean Cafes in Singapore” café guide.

 If you have this question, “What makes a Korean cafe?”
 Those indicated here are a mixture of made-in-Korea brands, owned by Koreans in Singapore, or sell Korean food items such as bingsu.

 Here’s a list of 12 Korean cafes in Singapore.
 The listicle is non-exhaustive, as there are other players such Paris Baguette, Han Bing Café, One Thing Coffee and Tom N Toms Coffee.
-(For websites who intend to do some copying, go do some actual trying and take your own photos lah.
-Have some pride in your work.)

 Walking On Sunshine Cafe